majorAndrea/E-Commerce/README.md

 Summary:

-In this e-commerce webApp users have two ways of doing the login, via Google or normal form registration.
-Then users can choose some articles, add them to the cart and then review the order on a checkout page, and then completing the order via the PayPal payment method.
+In this e-commerce WebApp users have two ways of doing the login, via Google or normal form registration.
+Then users can choose some product and also review them with a five stars system, add them to the cart and then review the order on a checkout page, and then completing the order via the PayPal payment method.
 Once the payment is successfully completed, the user will be redirected to a checkout confirmation page with the order summary and some other information.
 And the order details are stored on firestore db.

 Tech used: